MustafaCeylanGH/JourneyPlanner/README.md

 - Journey Check page: Planned journeys are displayed sorted by date, allowing you to systematically view your travels.
 - Responsive design for desktop

+## Note

+Please note that this project is not optimized for mobile devices.
+It was intentionally developed for desktop use as part of a portfolio project.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).